-Rates for Home Delivered Meals will be increased by either 1.6% annually or in accordance with, but not to exceed, the rate change in the United States Department of Labor's Consumer Price Index, All Urban Consumers, South Region, Food Away from Home, based upon the preceding calendar year.
-If the increase in the statewide meals contract rate is greater than the Consumer Price Index for the previous calendar year, DOM will pay the new contracted rate with no less than 20% above for accounting, billing and general management of the meal program.
+Rates for Home Delivered Meals will be aligned with the statewide meals contract rate is greater than the Consumer Price Index for the previous calendar year, DOM will pay the new contracted rate with no less than 20% above for accounting, billing and general management of the meal program.
 During the 2012 Milliman rate review, this add on was determined to be the comparative administrative fee for known vendor subcontracting terms to provide for the organization and coordination of meal deliveries.
-Rates for meals will be increased by either 1.6% annually or in accordance with, but not to exceed, the rate change of the average CPI Core throughout years 1 through 5.